edward-cates/chatgpt-tooling/README.md

 Also, use [Lasagna AI](https://github.com/Rhobota/lasagna-ai/) package instead.

 This is a dev package and that's a production-grade package.
+This package is just a nice way to see the first step of using tooling and structured output with ChatGPT.